alexandrebarachant/muse-lsl/README.md

 `python muse-lsl.py`

 the script will auto detect and connect the first muse device.
-In case you want a specific device or if the detection fail, find the address of the muse and pass it to the script (this option is also faster at startup):
+In case you want a specific device or if the detection fail, find the name of the device and pass it to the script :

+`python muse-lsl.py --name YOUR_DEVICE_NAME`

+You can also directly pass the mac address (this option is also faster at startup):

 `python muse-lsl.py --address YOUR_DEVICE_ADDRESS`